nealrobbins/liferay-docs/develop/commerce/articles/03-handling-purchases-and-pricing/20-Checkout/30-commerce-shipping-engine.markdown

 The KEY constant in this example provides a unique identifier for this shipping method.

-The `getCommerceShippingOptionLabel` method returns a localized value for the shipping method's name.
-In this particular example, the method is never used as the label is hard-coded in the subsequent method.
-In a real-world application, however, a call on `getCommerceShippingOptionLabel` is likely to be used to provide a name for the shipping method appropriate to a user's language settings.
+The `getCommerceShippingOptionLabel` method returns a localized value for the shipping method's name, and is called when during the checkout process when a buyer is prompted to select a shipping option.

     @Override
     public String getCommerceShippingOptionLabel(String name, Locale locale) {